Custom Training Solutions

 Example:

-Adaptive avatars role-play passengers, ground partners, or colleagues, reacting to your choices in real time so you can practice de-escalation, coordination, and service recovery safely.
+AI-driven avatars take on the roles of passengers, ground partners, or colleagues and react to the learner’s choices in real time.
+This allows staff to practice de-escalation, coordination, and service recovery in a safe environment.

 coaching can help you improve training outcomes.